-5.3 Dialogue box "Document Settings"
+5.3 "Document settings" dialogue box

-Use the Dialogue box Document Settings to:
+Use the Document settings dialogue box to:

-- 1. assign a specific role to a paragraph style. - 2. specify how the PDF should be opened in a viewer, see chapter 8. - 3. change advanced settings (define the position of footnotes/endnotes), see chapter x.
+- 1. assign a specific role to a paragraph style. - 2. specify how the PDF should be opened in a viewer, see chapter 8. - 3. change advanced settings (define the position of footnotes/endnotes), see chapter 9.